Gambit120/Arduino-I2C/README.md

 - uint16_t I2C_8Bit_setBinary(uint16_t binary, uint8_t pos, uint8_t flagVal);
 - uint32_t I2C_8Bit_setBinary(uint32_t binary, uint8_t pos, uint8_t flagVal);

-This is a util method which can help with changing a flag's value in a registry value.
+This is a uint method which can help with changing a flag's value in a registry value.
 It will ony change the bit on the given position, so it's ideal to change multiple flags at once.
 The return value is the updated register value.
-Important to note, that tthis method will not communicate with the device, the changes are local and only visible on the return value.
+Important to note, that this method will not communicate with the device, the changes are local and only visible on the return value.

 ## Macros